alphafox02/sparrow-nest/README.md

 ## Overview

 Sparrow-Nest simplifies multi-agent setups.
-Instead of pointing the Sparrow-WiFi GUI or Falcon tools directly at an agent, you point them to Sparrow-Nest, which takes care of routing requests to the right node based on configuration and live status.
+Instead of pointing the Sparrow-WiFi GUI directly at an agent, you point them to Sparrow-Nest, which takes care of routing requests to the right node based on configuration and live status.

 ## Requirements (Ubuntu 24.04 or newer)